rootstrap/react-redux-base/README.md

 The command `yarn ssr` will compile the server and client.

+## Progressive web app
+To enable your progressive web app, set the environment variable `ENABLE_PWA` in your dot environment file.

 ### Fetching data
 The server is prepared to fetch data directly from the backend before rendering the HTML.